Our 2014 Annual Report: The Past, Present, and Future of Philanthropy

 The Future: A Post-Poverty World

 Everyone has the power to effect real change.
 We can join forces within like-minded communities to volunteer our time and crowdsource our funds for exponential impact.
-This study reported in the Chronicle of Philanthropy indicates that giving circles are growing, especially for women, minorities, and donors under age of 40.
+A study reported in the Chronicle of Philanthropy indicates that giving circles are growing, especially for women, minorities, and donors under age of 40.
 The upcoming $68 trillion transfer of wealth from Baby Boomers to their children will shift investing forever, as young people turn all investing into “impact investing.”
 Meanwhile, 90 percent of kids and 75 percent of Millennials give to charity, and not to the large, traditional 501(c)3s to whom their grandparents wrote checks.
 Young people give through their mobile phones, crowdfunding for social justice at the grassroots level, supporting cancer treatment for a kid in Indiana or buying seeds for farmers in Guatemala.

 Employees of our partner Upaya Social Venture‘s local-partner factory in north India, Minakshi (2nd from L) and Malabika (2nd from R) with their family in Assam.